ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

     const plot = merged.plot({}, { y: ["close", "SMA"] });
     await plot.renderImage("./MSFT-sma.png", { openImage: true });

-Now we are passing some inputs to the `plot` function to configure it.
+Here we are passing some inputs to the `plot` function to configure it.
 Specifially we are telling it which columns in the dataframe to include in the y axis.
 If we didn't do this, all the columns would automatically be included (and that would make for a messy chart).
 This is your first taste of data-driven chart configuration.

-Note also the configuration passed to the `renderImage` function and how the `openImage` field is set to `true`.
+Check out the configuration passed to the `renderImage` function and how the `openImage` field is set to `true`.
 This is a small convenience that automatically opens the rendered imaged in your default image viewer.
-Run the code and the chart pops up in front of your.
-Small automations like this help streamline your workflow and makes it faster for you to iterate on your ideas.
+Run the code and the chart pops up in front of you.
+Small automations like this help streamline your workflow and makes your iterations a little bit faster.

-Now we have rendered our chart with both the closing price and the moving average we computed:
+Here's the rendered chart with both the closing price and the moving average:

 ![](/content/images/2018/06/MSFT-sma.png)

 ### Exporting an interactive web visualization

-We don't just have to render static images.
+We aren't just stuck with static rendered images.
 We can also export an interactive web visualization, we just need to adjust our code slightly:

     await plot.exportWeb("./test-export", { openBrowser: true });

-Note the configuration and the `openBrowser` field, this exports a web visualization for the chart and then automatically opens our browser to view it!
+Here we pass in configuration and use the `openBrowser` field to automatically open the exported web visualization in our browser!
 Here's an interactive visualization I exported earlier and then embedded in this page using an iframe:

 <iframe width="650" height="250" frameborder="0" src="/content/web-export/index.html" style="display:block; margin: 0 auto;">&nbsp;</iframe>